synvinkel/mtf-sat-doc/README.md

 https://mtf-sat.synvinkel.org/timeseries/{name}?startDate=2018-06-01&endDate=2018-07-23
 ```

+### buffer

+Use `buffer` to set a custom buffer around the requested point.
+The default buffer is 2000 meters.
+Buffer size greatly affects the processing time for both the timeseries and the images you get.

+Setting the buffer to 0 will get the time series for the pixel at that location.
+The image url will be omitted from the result.

 ### season

 To only include images taken during a certain season you can provide `spring`,`summer`,`fall` or `winter` for the `season` query parameter.
 Season is defined in a very much northen-hemispherocentric manner.